 In the picture above, you will notice several stones with inscriptions on them.
 Each of these stones that surround the NSF General Conference Monolith at Khonoma lists the name and year of each village, where the NSF has held its conferences over the years.

-04. Every Naga is a Musician, or he or she can at least sing.
+It is true!
+Every Naga is a musician.
+If he or she cannot play a musical instrument, they will certainly be able to sing!
 And like religion, music is another great force that binds the Naga people together.

 While Alobo Naga and Tetseo Sisters have made a name for themselves and Nagaland outside the State, there are countless individuals and organisations that make and promote music and musicians from Nagaland.
 Folks like Theja Meru with the Handshake Concert and Bethel Tsuzu with her Mountain Music Academy help keep the rhythms of this beautiful land flowing.

-09. Naturally Nagaland.
-The wingspan of this butterfly is about the length of a UK-size-8 shoe!
+The wingspan of the butterfly in the photo above was about the length of my UK-size-8 shoe!
 Really.
 And only in Nagaland will you get to see such amazing living things in the cities and in the wild.
 This land is blessed with abundant nature and wildlife.
 The Doyang Lake near Wokha for example, is home to the largest migration of Amur Falcons in the world!

-10. Literacy and Education.
-As per the 2011 Census, Nagaland has 79.55% literacy.
+The 2011 Census says Nagaland has 79.55% literacy.
 Given the rise of world-class educational institutes like Tetso College in Dimapur, the figure is most likely much higher today.
 And it is not just degrees and certificates I am talking about.

 The previous ten images are indicative, not exhaustive images of what you can see, learn, and experience in Nagaland.
 Check out some more photos below.
 But admittedly, they’re just photos.
 You’ve got to visit this beautiful State in northeast India, to discover Nagaland beyond Hornbill!